Robotics-Club-IIT-BHU/gym-adversarial-cars/README.md

 The gym environment was built in the physics simulator **[PyBullet](https://pybullet.org/) - a python module for physics simulations of robots**, because of its easy usage and integration with RL frameworks like **Stable Baselines**.
 Work is currently being done on training the agents to compete via Multi Agent Reinforcement Learning.

+The **mobile robots** that are being used in the environment were built and designed completely in **Blender**, and were exported as **URDFs**, so that they could be imported in all physics simulators.

 ## Installation Guidelines

 This gym environment can be installed by following these steps: